 - the number of visitors to Translink’s websites

 - how visitors arrive at Translink’s websites; for example, did they type the address in directly, follow a link from another webpage, or arrive via a search engine

 - the number of times each page is viewed and for how long

 - geographical location of the visitor

 - information about whether the browser supports Java and Flash; and

 - the speed of the user's internet connection.

-TransLink’s websites contain links to third party websites.
-The Department of Transport and Main Roads is not responsible for the content, security or privacy practices or the content of other websites.
+Translink’s websites contain links to third party websites.
+The Department of Transport and Main Roads is not responsible for the content, security or privacy practices of other websites.

 Feedback and enquiries

 If an individual believes that the department has not dealt with their personal information in accordance with the IPPs contained in the IP Act, they may lodge an information privacy complaint.